 Role and Expectations¶

-The role of the regional workshop administrator is to be the front face of the Carpentries, promoting our work and our culture in their geographical area.
-The workshop administrator will manage workshop logistics, communicate with hosts and instructors, and respond to general inquiries.
+The role of the Regional Coordinators is to be the front face of the Carpentries, promoting our work and our culture in their geographical area.
+The Regional Coordniators will manage workshop logistics, communicate with hosts and instructors, and respond to general inquiries.
 As a team, all administrators will work together to support each other and ensure communities can thrive locally while maintaining quality and consistency globally.

 This includes the following responsibilities

-- Communicate successes and challenges with Carpentries Program Manager and other workshop administrators.
+Communicate successes and challenges with Carpentries Workshop and Logistics Manager and other Regional Coordinators.

 Promote the Carpentries culture of an inclusive and supportive learning environment informed by best practices in pedagogical research.
 Follow the Carpentries Code of Conduct and report any violations.

 Elevate questions and issues to Carpentries staff as needed.